asduser/angularjs-recipes/README.md

 Nowadays virtually all Angular.js project have a close relationship with server-side to manage the data.
 Authorization, getting some data for tables creating, update something or even administrate mobile apps - all of this depend on a stable and well thought out functionality.

 It should be a clear division of logic for web Api module, because some block would be changing very often in the early stages of development, but another - not.

-Unlikely we need often change the basic types of database queries ($http.put, $http.get, $http.post, $http.delete etc.), thus it should be located into a "core" module.
+Unlikely we need often change the basic types of database queries ($http.put, $http.get, $http.post, $http.delete etc.), thus all of these components should be located into a "core" module.
 It rarely changes, because the fundamental logic described there and it is no need to make changes every time when you add a new http-request.

 Here you can <a href="https://github.com/asduser/webApi-angularjs" target="_blank"><b>read and download</b></a> the RESTful webApi module with settings, core functionality, a set of special query formatters and filters.